goxr3plus/java9-modules-tutorial/README.md

 Here you will find 4 different folders each one representing a different example of java modules :

+- **Categories**
-1. Very simple module
+  - 1. Very simple module
-2. Optional
+  - 2. Optional
-3. Transitive
+  - 3. Transitive
-4. Cyclic
+  - 4. Cyclic
-5. Qualified
+  - 5. Qualified

 So how to run :